Can I drive a van on a car licence?

 Driving a van abroad

 If you need to take a van abroad – either to the Republic of Ireland or continental Europe – you’ll need to check with the company you’re renting from if this is allowed.
+Driving abroad can also incur additional charges, so be sure to clarify these before signing the rental paperwork.
 You should also check whether you’re entitled to drive a van on a car licence in any and all of the countries you’ll be driving through.